RyanCodrai/intuitive-ml/README.md

 # Machine learning from the ground up

-Machine learning methods implemented in NumPy with an emphasis on simple explanations and commented code.
-Inspired by [ml-from-scratch](https://github.com/eriklindernoren/ML-From-Scratch)
+Machine learning methods implemented in NumPy with an emphasis on simple explanations and well commented code.
+Inspired by [ml-from-scratch](https://github.com/eriklindernoren/ML-From-Scratch) and motivated by the desire to deepen my knowledge of machine learning.

 ## Getting Started